 Later in 1973 Tony Archer, who was engaged to Haydn's niece Pat, went into partnership with Haydn.

 In 1978 Pat and Tony had the opportunity to rent Bridge Farm and left, and Mike Tucker took over the partnership from them, living in the farmhouse with his family: his children were born there in 1978 and 1981.
-Haydn had more or less ceased to farm the land after his son Gwyn left, so he was happy to allow someone else to do the work and get the greater share of the profits.
-He bought the village garage from Ralph Bellamy and ran that instead, living in Martha Woodford's old cottage in Penny Hassett.
+Haydn had more or less ceased to farm the land after his son Gwyn left, so he was happy to allow someone else to do the work and get the greater share of the profits, though it upset him when Mike felled all the willows from which the farm got its name.
+Haydn bought the village garage from Ralph Bellamy and ran that instead, living in Martha Woodford's old cottage in Penny Hassett.

 In late 1981 Haydn sold up at Willow Farm and moved back to Wales, and the farmhouse with the outbuildings and fifteen acres was bought by Bill Insley, with the remaining eighty-five acres being divided up between Brookfield and Home Farm.
 The Tuckers had to move out.